aslamhus/WordpressHMR/README.md

 Defining and enqueing assets is as simple as managing a single `assets.json` file.
 This file contains the configuration for your assets, including the path to your scripts and styles, the hooks where they should be enqueued, and any conditions for enqueuing them.

+## Why not just use `wp-scripts`?

+`wp-scripts` is a great package for managing assets in your theme, but it lacks the ability to hot reload styles and scripts.
+While you can leverage hot module replacement in block development, it is not currenntly possible to do so for theme development.
+This package combines the power of `wp-scripts` to manage asset dependencies with a dynamic enqueing algorithm to provide hot module replacement for your theme development.

 ### Example

 ```json